Form preview

 IRS 8958 is needed by:

-• Residents of California with community property
+• Residents of community property states like California

-• Registered domestic partners filing taxes
+• Registered domestic partners (RDPs) in the U.S.

-• Individuals allocating income sources and deductions
+• Individuals needing to report income sources and deductions

 Comprehensive Guide to IRS 8958